sabaunach/TeloPort/README.md

 ## sequenceQuality

-This program is used to deal with sequence quality and trim sequences to a specified length for downstream applications.
+This program is used to trim sequences to a specified length for downstream applications.

 Options:
 ```